Westfarms: History

+Hartford-based G. Fox was acquired by Boston-based Filene's in 1992, and the Westfarms store was rebranded on January 30, 1993.
+Sage-Allen filed for Chapter 11 bankruptcy in 1992, and closed permanently in 1993.
 Facing competition from the newer Buckland Hills Mall in nearby Manchester, Taubman began a USD $100-million renovation and expansion of Westfarms in 1995.
 In the first phase, Filene's and Lord & Taylor were remodeled, and the vacated Sage-Allen space became a Filene's Men's & Home.
 A four-level parking garage was built in the second phase in 1996, and a new retail wing between J. C. Penney and Lord & Taylor with two additional parking garages was completed in 1997.
 The wing is anchored by Seattle-based Nordstrom, which opened on September 6, 1997.
 It was the first Nordstrom in New England and remained their only store in Connecticut until The SoNo Collection in Norwalk opened in 2019.

 On September 9, 2006, Filene's became Macy's.

 In August 2020, it was announced that all Lord & Taylor stores would close, as a result of the economic impact of the COVID-19 pandemic.
 Jordan's Furniture opened in the space in 2023.

+The mall is owned and managed by Simon Property Group, which acquired original developer Taubman.